shiitake/Snip/README.md

 Copyright 2012-2016 David Rudie <d.rudie@gmail.com>
 Project Page: [Snip](https://github.com/dlrudie/Snip)

+YouTube support (beta) by [nehalist](https://github.com/nehalist).

 ABOUT
 =====
 This is a small application that sits in the system tray and updates a text file with the currently playing audio track.

-It supports Spotify, iTunes, Winamp, foobar2000, and VLC.
+It supports Spotify, iTunes, Winamp, foobar2000, VLC and YouTube (beta).

 If you choose to use iTunes then Snip will automatically launch iTunes.
 This is the behavior of the COM API and there's nothing I can do about it.
 If you